Suggested Responsibilities for Graduate Program Directors

 1. Length of time student is provided tuition support:

-- The clock starts running the first semester of GASP-eligible graduate enrollment at UNC Charlotte, regardless of whether a student qualified for or accepted GASP during that semester.
+- GASP eligibility is based on the time elapsed since a student first enrolled in their graduate program.
+The clock starts running the first semester of GASP-eligible graduate enrollment at UNC Charlotte, regardless of whether a student qualified for or accepted GASP during that semester.

 - Doctoral students are eligible for support for a maximum of 10 semesters if the student does not have a master’s degree in the same or closely related field.